 SHINKO ELECTRIC INDUSTRIES CO., LTD.

-In light of our dependence on and impact on biodiversity, we aim to conserve biodiversity, which is the foundation of a sustainable and prosperous society, and we have established the Guiding Principles for Biodiversity to collaborate with society in pursuing the ideal way for people to live in harmony with nature.
+Conservation of BiodiversityIn light of Shinko Group's dependence on and impact on biodiversity, it aims to conserve biodiversity, which is the foundation of a sustainable and prosperous society, and it has established the Guiding Principles for Biodiversity in accordance with its Environmental Policy to collaborate with society in pursuing the ideal way for people to live in harmony with nature.

 Guiding Principles for Biodiversity